Betty.

 "The fact that you’re asking me to spend the holiday with you," I said, trying to sound composed, though my voice wavered slightly.
 "Why me?"

-He leaned back in his chair, his expression softening ever so slightly.
+He leaned back in his chair, his expression softening.

-"I just caught my girlfriend cheating on me," he said, his tone calm but laced with bitterness.
-"I had planned a six-week holiday vacation with her.
+"I just caught my girlfriend cheating on me," he said, his tone calm but laced with betrayal, an emotion I was used to.
+"I had planned a two-week holiday vacation with her.
 Since she’s no longer in the picture, I thought of you."

-"For your inconvenience," he continued, in a businesslike manner, "I’m willing to pay you a compensation fee of one hundred thousand dollars."
+"For your inconvenience," he continued, in a businesslike manner, "I’m willing to pay you a compensation fee of one hundred thousand dollars.
+Aside the fact that you would have such an amazing time that you wouldn’t want the vacation to end,"

 "Yes," he said matter-of-factly.
 "All I need is for you to pretend to be my girlfriend while we’re there.
 Simple enough, right?"